francesco11112/grafana-docs/README.md

 ![image alt](https://github.com/francesco11112/grafana-docs/blob/2e677382968edb05a858feeb719dcd85a05afb98/snapshot8Nov18.png)

-Whilst for the 'solr' metrics we imported the Solr dashboard [via grafana.com](https://grafana.com/grafana/dashboards/12456-solr-dashboard/) using the dashboard id 12456.
+Whilst for the 'solr' metrics we import the Solr dashboard [via grafana.com](https://grafana.com/grafana/dashboards/12456-solr-dashboard/) using the dashboard id 12456.
 This is using the 'Default' prometheus Data source.
 The metrics are shown for the Historian Collection.
 Here are three screenshots:

 JVM metrics